Table of Contents

 • Job Applications

-In this example, we will be building a multi-part form that will allow users to fill out an online application with multiple sections.
+In this example, we will explore the creation of a multi-part form that empowers users to effortlessly complete an online application with multiple sections.

 Requirements